The Problem Meteor Learning is Addressing - Pervasive Talent Shortages & Skills Gaps

 Meteor Learning is addressing the workforce skills gaps by enabling post-secondary institutions to deliver high-quality, workforce aligned degrees for working professionals that seek degrees to support their career progression.

 Meteor Learning presents a compelling solution that generates an unprecedented return for post-secondary institutions, employers and working professionals - driving enrollments for institutions with differentiated workforce aligned degrees, closing skills gaps for employers, and supporting career progression for working professionals.

-William was previously the Executive Vice President at Cengage Learning where he was responsible for numerous strategic and operating roles.
-Included in his many accomplishments at Cengage is the successful development and launch of MindTap, driving overall digital from 5% to 30%, conceiving and leading Cengage Brain, a first-of-its-kind direct-to-consumer educational channel, and successfully operating numerous New Media businesses.
-Additionally, he successfully completed and integrated numerous acquisitions including National Geographic School Publishing.
+He joined the company in 2014 as Chief Operating Officer and took on the CEO role in 2017.
+William is a proven, innovative, and visionary leader with in-depth experience in education, technology, data and analytics, and services.
+William joined Meteor Learning from Cengage Learning, where he was an Executive Vice President responsible for numerous strategic and operating roles.
+Included in his many accomplishments at Cengage is the successful development and launch of MindTap, and conceiving and leading Cengage Brain, a first-of-its-kind direct-to-consumer educational channel, and successfully operating numerous New Media businesses.

-William was also a Partner of The Parthenon Group, a leading global strategy consulting firm.
-While at Parthenon, he advised numerous clients across industries, including information private equity, publishing and education including some of the most successful for-profit education players in the market.
-His work at Parthenon focused on corporate strategy, profit improvement, growth and innovation, and mergers & acquisitions.
+William was a Partner of The Parthenon Group, a leading global strategy consulting firm.
+While at Parthenon, he advised numerous clients across industries, including private equity, information publishing, and education.
+He was advisor to some of the most successful education players in the market.
+William’s work at Parthenon focused on corporate strategy, profit improvement, growth and innovation, and mergers and acquisitions.